WELCOME TO THE HAE JOURNAL - STORIES AND INSIGHTS FROM THE ALPS

 CASHMERE: THE LUXURY FIBER FOR YOUR SKIN

-Cashmere – this natural fibre stands for pure luxury, incomparable softness and warmth.
-Cashmere hats and cashmere headbands are not only a fashion highlight, but also a tribute to the harsh winter months.
-That is why we decided years ago to make winter accessories with this noble fibre .
-Our Shepherd line with beanie and headband made of 50% recycled cashmere and 50% ultra-fine merino wool ( both GRS-certified) are our most expensive and luxurious products.
-They are also only branded on the inside to leave enough space on the outside for this noble textile fiber.
+Cashmere – this natural fiber stands for pure luxury, incomparable softness, and warmth.
+Cashmere hats and headbands are not just a fashion highlight, but a tribute to the harsh winter months.
+That's why we decided years ago to create winter accessories with this precious fiber .
+Our Shepherd line, with beanies and headbands made from 50% recycled cashmere and 50% ultrafine Merino wool ( Both GRS-certified) are our most expensive and luxurious products.
+They are also only branded on the inside to allow enough space for this precious textile fiber on the outside.

-Today we would like to not only tell you about the extraordinary benefits of cashmere, but also explain why this wool is so valuable to us, who are rooted in the Alps – especially in an environment that challenges us every day.
+Today, we'd like to not only share with you the extraordinary benefits of cashmere, but also explain why this wool is so valuable to us, who are rooted in the Alps—especially in an environment that challenges us every day.

-Cashmere wool is not only known for its incredible softness, but also for its ability to protect us from extreme weather conditions.
-This valuable fiber comes from the cashmere goat, which is native to the harsh regions of the Himalayas.
-There, where temperatures fluctuate drastically and nature is merciless, the cashmere goat develops its particularly fine undercoat - the precious cashmere.
+Cashmere wool is known not only for its incredible softness but also for its ability to protect us from extreme weather conditions.
+This precious fiber comes from the cashmere goat, native to the harsh regions of the Himalayas.
+There, where temperatures fluctuate dramatically and nature is unforgiving, the cashmere goat develops its particularly fine undercoat – the precious cashmere.

-It is precisely this wool that makes cashmere a treasure for those of us who face the conditions in the Alps.
-Even here in the mountains we know the cold that cuts through our bones.
-But just like the cashmere goat in the Himalayas, cashmere protects us in the Alps: With its unique ability to store heat while being breathable, cashmere offers perfect protection in sub-zero temperatures - whether you are on the slopes in a snowstorm or strolling leisurely through the snow-covered village.
+It's precisely this wool that makes cashmere a treasure for us, who face the conditions in the Alps.
+Even here in the mountains, we know the cold that cuts through our bones.
+But just like the cashmere goat in the Himalayas, cashmere protects us in the Alps: With its unique ability to retain heat while remaining breathable, cashmere offers perfect protection in subzero temperatures—whether you're on the slopes in a blizzard or leisurely strolling through a snow-covered village.

-The wool is combed out of the cashmere goats.
-This results in only 150 grams of wool per goat.
+The wool is combed out of the cashmere goats, resulting in only 150 grams of wool per goat.

 Why cashmere is perfect for our headbands and hats

-The extraordinary fineness of cashmere, which is created by its small fiber diameter, is incomparable.
-When you wear a cashmere headband or hat, you immediately feel how soft and comfortable the fiber feels - even on sensitive skin.
-The material is made for alpine winters: it keeps you warm without making you sweat, while protecting you from the icy cold.
+Cashmere's exceptional fineness, created by its small fiber diameter, is unparalleled.
+When you wear a cashmere headband or hat, you'll immediately notice how soft and comfortable the fiber feels—even on sensitive skin.
+The material is perfect for alpine winters: It keeps you warm without breaking a sweat, while also protecting you from the icy cold.

-But cashmere is not just practical.
-It is a fiber that exudes elegance and is timeless.
-Our cashmere headbands and hats are a statement for everyone who feels connected to nature and at the same time appreciates subtle elegance.
+But cashmere isn't just practical.
+It's a fiber that exudes elegance and is timeless.
+Our cashmere headbands and hats are a statement for those who feel a connection to nature while appreciating subtle elegance.

 The advantages of our cashmere headbands and hats at a glance: